tbwiik/Travelu/README.md

 ## Installing the project

 The project can be installed with JLink and JPackage.
+This involves creating a binary executable for the application which can then be run by your computer.
 To install the project, in terminal:

 - `cd fxui` to change into ui-folder